kyverno/kyverno/charts/kyverno/README.md

 In `v3` chart values changed significantly, please read the instructions below to migrate your values:

 - `config.metricsConfig` is now `metricsConfig`
+- `resourceFiltersExcludeNamespaces` has been replaced with `config.resourceFiltersExcludeNamespaces`
+- `excludeKyvernoNamespace` has been replaced with `config.excludeKyvernoNamespace`
 - `config.existingConfig` has been replaced with `config.create` and `config.name` to __support bring your own config__
 - `config.existingMetricsConfig` has been replaced with `metricsConfig.create` and `metricsConfig.name` to __support bring your own config__
 - `namespace` has been renamed `namespaceOverride`